solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 collected on the account on which they were set.
 These fees would be only applied if the account is write locked by the transaction.
 The owner of the account can do lamport transfer to recover these fees.
-So instead of fees going to the validator, these fees go to the **dapp developers**.
+So instead of fees going to the validator, these fees go to the **writable account** i.e owner of the writable account.
 It will be dapp developer's responsibility to advertise the required PRAW fees to its users.
-These fees will depend on the CU requested by the transaction.
+User will have to specify the maximum amount of PRAW fees that they are willing to pay in the transaction.
+This way solana user and wallet adapters always know how much maximum fees they will end up paying to execute the transactions.
+If a user paid PRAW fees in excess the remaining amount of fees will be returned back to the user.
+Like prioritization fees, these fees will depend on the CU requested by the transaction.

 ## Motivation

-Currently, there is no way for dapp developers to enforce appropriate behavior in the way their contracts should be used.
-Bots spamming on dapps make them unusable and dapps lose their users/clients because the UX is laggy and inefficient.
-Unsuccessful transactions deny block space to potentially valid transactions which reduces activity on the dapp.
-For dapps like mango markets or Openbook increasing fees without any rebates or dynamically based other proposed mechanisms will punish potentially thousands of users because of a handful of malicious users.
-Giving dapps authority more control to incentivize proper utilization of its contract is the primary motivation for this proposal.

-During network congestion, many transactions in the network cannot be processed because they all want to write-lock the same accounts.
-When a write lock on an account is taken by a transaction batch no other batch can use this account in parallel, so only transactions belonging to a single batch are processed correctly and all others are retried again or forwarded to the leader of the next slot.
-With all the forwarding and retrying the validator is choked by the transactions write-locking the same accounts and effectively processing valid transactions sequentially.
+### Broken Mechanics

+When write-lock is taken, there are no checks on whether the program needs it or guarantees it will be used eventually.
+Whenever a transaction takes the write-lock, there is no punishment for taking the write-lock and not using it.
+Dapps have no authority over who can write-access the accounts owned by them.
+There is a 12M CUs per block per writable account limit, which makes the block space very important, and dapps would like to use it efficiently.
+Write-lock grievers use this advantage to get a competitive edge by write-locking the accounts of their competitors or dapp.
+Dapps may also want to incentivize certain transactions more than others during specific scenarios or conditions.
+Currently, dapps can regulate transactions that are executed successfully but cannot punish transactions that fail or that never CPI into the dapp.
+This makes honest users the cost bearer.
+There should be a mechanism where Dapps can monetize the accounts owned by them and then distribute the incentives as they see fit.

+### Spamming

-There are multiple accounts of OpenBook, mango markets, etc which are used in high-frequency trading.
-During the event of extreme congestion, we observe that specialized trading programs write lock these accounts but never CPI into the respective programs unless they can extract profit, effectively starving the actual users for access.
-With current low cluster fees, it incentivizes spammers to spam the network with transactions.
+There are multiple accounts of OpenBook, mango markets, etc, which are used in high-frequency trading.
+During extreme congestion, specialized trading programs write-lock these accounts but never CPI into the respective programs unless they can extract profit, effectively starving the actual users for access.
+Current low cluster fees, and jitter, incentivize spammers to spam the network with transactions rather than improve infrastructure to read the cluster state and create transactions.

-Without any proper rebate mechanism for users, Solana fees will increase and it will lose the edge for being low fees cluster.
-For entities like market makers, Solana must remain a low-fee cluster as they have a thin profit margin and have to quote quite often.
-The goal of this proposal is to reduce spamming without really increasing fees for everyone.
-Encourage users to create proper transactions.
-Read the cluster state before creating transactions instead of spamming.
-We are motivated to improve the user experience, and user activity and keep Solana a low gas fee blockchain.
-Keeping gas fees low and increasing user activity on the chain will help all the communities based on Solana grow.
-This will also help users to gain more control over accounts owned by them.

-Note that this proposal does not aim to increase gas fees for all transactions or add any kind of congestion control mechanism.
+With the correct fee mechanism, we can discourage spamming of the dapp and let dapp control its traffic.

+### Closing incentive loop

+With prioritization fees and MEV bribes, leaders will only include the transactions that maximize their profit.
+During extreme congestion or high network usage, these fees will increase drastically.
+For proper functioning of Dapps, they will need to incentivize some types of transactions more than others.
+These incentives will be distributed to subsidize the cost of sending transactions to the cluster.
+These incentives will eventually end up with the validators and their stakes accounts.
+These costs of creating incentives will then be transmitted to the users, making it lose its competitive advantages.

+We should focus on circulating rewards evenly between the communities of Solana ecosystems and make Solana attractive to all DeFi, Validators, MEV, and other protocols.
+With correctly managed PRAW fees, we can solve the issue for local fee markets and give actors the correct incentives to send proper instructions at the right time.
+This will also help dapp incentivize good behavior from the penalties collected for bad behavior.
+Better functioning of dapps will also increase profits by MEV or validator communities.

 ## Alternatives Considered

+* Having a seperate app chain for defi dapps

+Pros: Dapps can implement their own incentive loop and have fine control over accounts.

+Cons: A solana fork has to be developed and maintain, bidges have to be built.
+Not in the best interest for solana as a community.

 * Having a fixed write lock fee and a read lock fee.